 Wrist extension stretches and exercises are the most important with the aim of gradually increasing the load transmitted through the tendon and its attachment whilst also being within the limits of pain.
 Isometric (also known as static exercises) are done first and involve contracting the muscles without actually moving the wrist.
 They should only be started once the initial pain and inflammation has settled down.

 Both golfers elbow and tennis elbow are approached in a similar manner which it comes to surgery.
 The vast majority of cases of tennis elbow do respond to conservative treatment of rest, ice, ultrasound and occasionally a steroid injection, however, if however if surgery is required then it may be 8 weeks before the patient has recovered.

-See our interview with Mr. Elliot Sorene, Consultant Surgeon who explains when surgery may be indicated and which patients are most suitable.
+Mr. Elliot Sorene, Consultant Surgeon who explains when surgery may be indicated and which patients are most suitable.